fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 #### Running the application

-Depending the scenario you are, you will have more or less platforms covered, here is an overview:
+Depending on the scenario you are, you will have more numbers or less numbers platforms covered, here is an overview:

 * **Using Xamarin Studio in a Mac:** Android + iOS Apps
 * **Using Xamarin Studio in Windows:** Android Apps